opeakinfenwa/Banking-Service/Readme.md

 ![MIT License](https://img.shields.io/badge/license-MIT-green)

-# Banking Event Driven System Centralized With API Gateway
+# Banking Event Driven System Centralised With API Gateway

-This project is a **modular and event driven backend system** for managing user accounts, transactions, and notifications in a banking domain.
+This project is a **modular and event-driven backend system** for managing user accounts, transactions, and notifications in a banking domain.
 It’s structured using **microservices principles** with a clear separation of responsibilities, **Kafka for async messaging**, and **MongoDB replica sets** for reliable transaction handling.
-A centralized **API Gateway** which orchestrates and secures all external client interactions.
+A centralised **API Gateway** which orchestrates and secures all external client interactions.

 ## Architecture Overview

 The system is split into independently running services to promote **loose coupling**, **scalability**, and **separation of concerns**:

 * **API Gateway** – Serves as the single entry point for all external requests.
 It handles route proxying, request validation, auth forwarding, global error formatting, and response transformation.
-It also applies centralized logging and monitoring via NestJS interceptors.
+It also applies centralised logging and monitoring via NestJS interceptors.

 * **User Service** – Handles user registration, authentication (JWT via cookies), and user metadata exposure.